hylo-lang/specification/spec.md

     }
     ```

-    The lifetime of `thing` ends when `a` is initialized because construction an array literal consumes the literal's elements.
+    The lifetime of `thing` ends when `a` is initialized because construction of an array literal consumes the literal's elements.
 A new lifetime starts before `borrow` returns as the call to `Array.remove_last` produces an independent value.

 ## Function declarations